adedomin/CSC385-project/README.md

 ----------------

 Make sure to start the server as described in the install section.
-Afterwrads, navigate to the domain name (or ip), and root address of the web application.
+Afterwards, navigate to the domain name (or ip), and root address of the web application.

 You should be greeted by a login prompt, click on sign up at the bottom.
 Sign up by filling out all the fields.

-Check the username email address you provided for the email to finalize signup.
+Check the username email address you provided for the email to finalize sign up.
 Note that username emails are not verified;
 so if the email does not exist it fails silently.

-Once you verifed the email by clicking on the link in the email, go back to the root page of the application.
+Once you verified the email by clicking on the link in the email, go back to the root page of the application.
 Sign in using your credentials you provided.

-From there, it's self explainatory, you can create accounts, create transactions and view account history.
+From there, it's self explanatory, you can create accounts, create transactions and view account history.

 The other functionality required: bill payer, sharing accounts with users, is not implemented.